 - Water container with a purifier: my favorite one is the Sports Berkey Bottle

-- Food/snacks: like protein bars, trail mix, crackers, and other items we all like in a pinch.
+- Food/snacks: like protein bars, trail mix, crackers, energy bars, and other items we all like in a pinch.

 - Binoculars: you may need to see in the distance what is or has caused the problems you’re dealing with and thus determine how long you’ll be in the current situation.